usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/RAN_Intelligent_Controllers/Flexible-RIC/README.md

       RRU.PrbTotDl (%) - Percent of resource blocks received since the last sample RRU.PrbTotUl (%) - Percent of resource blocks sent since the last sample
       ```
+      - `CARR.PDSCHMCSDist.BinX.BinY.BinZ (PDSCH_RBs)` - Unlike the other listed metrics (which are per-UE), this one is per-cell (NRCellDU).
+It reports the distribution of MCS scheduled for PDSCH resource blocks, aligned with 3GPP TS 28.552 [\[4\]][ts28552-3gpp] clause 5.1.1.12.1 (MCS Distribution in PDSCH).
+Each bin is incremented by the number of scheduled PDSCH RBs for the corresponding MCS.
+When SU-MIMO is used, both rank indicators are considered.
+Different PDSCH MCS index tables are considered when configured differently (TS 38.214 [\[5\]][ts38214-3gpp] clause 5.1.3.1).
+RBs used for broadcast are excluded.
+Each BinX/BinY/BinZ measurement is a single integer value.
+        - BinX: Rank index (1-8)
+        - BinY: PDSCH MCS table index (1-3)
+        - BinZ: MCS index (0-31)
     - Note that this xApp uses REPORT Style 4 (O-RAN E2SM-KPM clause 7.4.5) with the condition being to match the UE's Slice/Service Type (SST) and Slice Differentiator (SD).
 The code has been patched to subscribe to 4-octet slice IDs (SST+SD) if SD ≠ 0xFFFFFF, instead of a 1-octet SST (clause 8.3.11).
 - **KPM Monitor to CSV xApp**:
   - Run with `./additional_scripts/run_xapp_kpm_moni_write_to_csv.sh`.